How Soon Should I Take My Child to the Dentist?

 How Can You Relieve My Dental Anxiety?

 We have many different options for relieving dental anxiety, but we will always speak with you first to determine what is most effective.
 We have found that giving our patients long appointments with breaks and explanations before each step can be very effective against anxiety.
-We also have other options available, such as oral sedatives and nitrous oxide.
+We also have other options available, such as oral sedatives and inhaled sedation.

 What’s the Best Way to Improve the Look of My Smile?